ir-g/ir-g.github.io/_posts/2018-04-19-customs-and-a-border-come-to-a-head.md

 ---
 layout: post
-title:  "Customs and a Border come to a head"
+title:  "Customs and the Border come to a head"
-description:  ""
+description:  "A can can't be kicked down the road forever."
 date:   2018-04-19T22:23:06.572Z
 ---